Enevold Steenblock Høyum

 Enevold Steenblock Høyum (15 May 1775 - 24 January 1830) was a Norwegian military officer who served as a representative at the Norwegian Constitutional Assembly.

-He was born at Sauherad in Telemark, Norway.
+He was born in the Søfde prestegjeld in Telemark, Norway.
 He was the oldest of six siblings.
-The family moved to Haug gård in Sauherad during his youth.
+The family moved to the Haug gård (farm) in Søfde during his youth.
 He entered military service and in 1794 became Second Lieutenant in Telemark Infantry Regiment (Tellemarkske Infanterie Regiment).
 He advanced through the ranks became Captain in 1809.

-Together with Commander Gullik Madsen Røed, he represented Telemark Infantry Regiment at the Norwegian Constituent Assembly at Eidsvoll in 1814.
+Together with Commander Gullik Madsen Røed, he represented Telemark Infantry Regiment at the Norwegian Constituent Assembly at Eidsvoll Manor in 1814.
 They both voted with the independence party (Selvstendighetspartiet).

 In 1810, he married Edel Maria Thornson with whom he was the father of six children.
-After his retirement from military service, they lived on Søve gård at Holla in Telemark.
+After his retirement from military service, they lived on Søve gård at Holden in Telemark.